 Huddling together, Noru’s companion whispered.
 “Please don’t tell anyone I told you.
 I don’t want to be beaten or my family to be punished.
 They say that because the kings only marry within their family, a disease has taken root.
 The royal babies are either never born or are deformed like the king’s older brother, the cripple Bassam.
 Our crown prince, we’re lucky he’s healthy but they say he may pass the curse on to his children.”

-“My king’s other baby with Salma,” Noru whispered back thoughtfully.
+“My king’s other baby with Salma,” Noru said thoughtfully.
 “Remember, she used to live near our village with her caretaker.”

-The other girl whispered back.
 “Yes, far away deep in the brush when we explored as children, how she used to cry.
-She was so cute with her pretty dresses, not even crippled — just mentally weak they say.”
-Her voice broke with tears.
+She was so cute with her pretty dresses, not even crippled — just mentally weak they used to say.”
+Her friend’s voice broke with tears.
 “I wonder what happened to her?”

 “Heartless,” said the other girl.

-“No…,” Noru slowly said, “because when Queen Salma is with the crown prince, then oh then — you see stars in her eyes.”
+“No…,” Noru slowly said, “because when Queen Salma is with the crown prince, then oh then — you see such happy stars in her eyes.”

 They continued whispering.
 The subject changed to wedding outfits for her friend and Western fashions Noru wanted to buy on a trip to London “before I get big with pregnancy.

 “The injections hurt, but Aisha says that I’m doing my duty for our country.
 But now she can’t go abroad with me.
 I’ll be traveling with these foreign Indian doctors.
 They don’t speak my language, and I don’t trust my translator.